 Best time to visit

 The spectacle of thousands of birds feeding on the estuary during the winter is a truly special sight.
+There is a flower-rich bankside in the summer and is an important site for invertebrates.

 All East Devon District Council nature reserves are open free of charge to the public at all times.